sindresorhus/cpy/readme.md

 - `completedSize` is in bytes
 - `percent` is a value between `0` and `1`
-- `sourcePath` is the absolute path of the current source files being copied.
+- `sourcePath` is the absolute source path of the current file being copied.
-- `destinationPath` is the absolute path of the current copied file in the destination directory.
+- `destinationPath` is The absolute destination path of the current file being copied.

 Note that the `.on()` method is available only right after the initial `cpy` call, so make sure you add a `handler` before awaiting the promise: